Medically reviewed by Drugs.com. Last updated on May 6, 2019.

 • Fracture risk: Do not exceed recommended dose or use continuously for >6 months in patients with Paget's disease; risk of osteomalacia or fractures may be increased.
 Long bones with predominantly lytic lesions may be prone to fracture, particularly in patients unresponsive to treatment.

-• Gastrointestinal mucosa irritation: May cause irritation to upper gastrointestinal mucosa.
+• GI mucosa irritation: May cause irritation to upper GI mucosa.
 Esophagitis, dysphagia, esophageal ulcers, esophageal erosions, and esophageal stricture (rare) have been reported with oral bisphosphonates; risk increases in patients unable to comply with dosing instructions.
 Use with caution in patients with dysphagia, esophageal disease, gastritis, duodenitis, or ulcers (may worsen underlying condition).
 Discontinue use if new or worsening symptoms develop.

 • Osteonecrosis of the jaw: Osteonecrosis of the jaw (ONJ), also referred to as medication-related osteonecrosis of the jaw (MRONJ), has been reported in patients receiving bisphosphonates; this has been observed primarily following dental procedures such as tooth extractions and in cancer patients receiving IV bisphosphonates, but has also occurred in patients with postmenopausal osteoporosis and other diagnoses receiving oral bisphosphonates.
 Risk factors for MRONJ include invasive dental procedures (eg, tooth extraction, dental implants, boney surgery), cancer diagnosis, concomitant chemotherapy, radiotherapy, or corticosteroids; anemia, coagulopathy, infection, ill-fitting dentures, or preexisting dental disease.
 According to a position paper by the American Association of Maxillofacial Surgeons (AAOMS), MRONJ has been associated with bisphosphonate and other antiresorptive agents (denosumab), and antiangiogenic agents (eg, bevacizumab, sunitinib) used for the treatment of osteoporosis or malignancy.
 The manufacturer’s labeling states that discontinuing bisphosphonates in patients requiring invasive dental procedures may reduce the risk of ONJ and clinical judgment should guide the decision.
 However, the AAOMS suggests there is currently no evidence that interrupting oral bisphosphonate therapy alters the risk of ONJ following tooth extraction, and that in patients receiving oral bisphosphonates for <4 years who have no clinical risk factors, no alternations or delay in any procedure common to oral/maxillofacial surgeons, periodontists, and other dental providers is necessary (special considerations apply to patients receiving dental implants).
 Conversely, in patients receiving oral bisphosphonates for >4 years or in patients receiving oral bisphosphonates for <4 years who have also taken corticosteroids or antiangiogenic medications concomitantly, the AAOMS recommends considering a 2-month drug free period prior to invasive dental procedures (recommendation based on a theoretical benefit).
 Patients developing ONJ during therapy should receive care by an oral surgeon (AAOMS [Ruggiero 2014]).
 According to the manufacturer, discontinuation of the bisphosphonate therapy should be considered (based on risk/benefit evaluation) in patients who develop ONJ.